-You don’t have to be an Olympian to feel the misery of a leg cramp.
+You don’t have to be an Olympian to feel the misery of a leg cramp or a shooting pain that comes out of nowhere.
 You don’t even need to be a weekend warrior.
 The leg cramp, calf cramp or hamstring cramp, sometimes affectionately called a Charley Horse, can affect all of us — athletes and couch potatoes alike.

-The good news is most leg cramps — which can occur anywhere on your leg — really aren’t anything to worry about, most of the time.
+The good news is most cramps — which can occur anywhere on the leg — really aren’t anything to worry about, most of the time.
 Though, in rare instances, leg cramping can be a sign of underlying disease.

 Here’s what you need to know.